A complete guide to OCR Twenty First Century GCSE Biology

 1. Drill the Ideas about Science language

-Phrases like "the sample size is small", "the correlation does not prove cause", and "peer review checks the method" are mark-grabbers.
+Phrases like "the sample size is small", "the correlation does not prove cause", and "peer review checks the method" come up reliably in examiner reports – drilling them helps.
 Make a flashcard pack of every Ideas about Science term in the spec and use it daily.
-Once the language is automatic, applying it in the exam becomes easy.

 2. Use active recall over re-reading